scala-phase/scala-orms/ScalaQuery/preso/sq.md

       for {Join(a, ab) <- Author innerJoin BookAuthor on (_.id is _.authorID)}
         yield a.lastName ~ a.firstName

-Note that, in the above, authors with multiple books will occur multiple times in the result set.
+Note that, in the above query, authors with multiple books will occur multiple times in the result set.

 !SLIDE transition=fade